sdispater/mixology/README.md

 # Mixology

 A generic dependency-resolution library in pure Python.
-It is based on the [PubGrub](https://github.com/dart-lang/pub/blob/master/doc/solver.md)
+It is based on the [PubGrub](https://github.com/dart-lang/pub/blob/master/doc/solver.md) algorithm.

 ## Installation